Drellayan/visual-slam-roadmap/monocular/classic.md

   the FAST-10 [23] corner detector
   without non-maximal suppression
 + ? a decaying velocity model
++ a calibrated camera projection model
+<br> which supports lenses exhibiting barrel radial distortion
+<br> the FOV-model of [6]

+相机标定/失真校正
+"Straight lines have to be straight"

 #### 6 MAPPING
 #### 7 RESULTS